Racing5372/CosmosAR/README.md

 # What's needed

 - Unity configured to build for Android
+- A Vuforia account

 1. Clone this repository
 2. Make a new project in Unity
 3. Move all the stuff in the Unity folder into the newly created project's folder
+4. Add your Vuforia license key into Vuforia's settings
-4. Go to file, build settings, select Android and press build
+5. Go to file, build settings, select Android and press build

 -------